Strobesstrobes

 Does ISO 27001 require a penetration test?

-ISO 27001 and penetration testing at a glance
+ISO 27001: required vs expected at a glance

 Pentest named in a control?No, not in any Annex A control